Gitorious-backup/zuul/Readme.md

     $ env GITORIOUS_HOME=. \
         bundle exec rackup /path/to/zuul/config.ru -I/path/to/zuul/lib

+There's a script that automates these that can be run like this:

+    $ /path/to/zuul/run $DIR

+Where $DIR is the path to either Zuul or Gitorious.

 # Architecture

 Zuul is a Sinatra application.
 However, to avoid bloat, each API endpoint/action